All Your Paving Questions Answered

 Pavers — Acording to most manufacturers – pavers are made to last a lifetime.
 Check Pavers FAQs and videos for our durability.

 Smooth pavers – Pavers have a smooth surface and straight corners Textured Pavers – have a texture surface that’s add an “expensive” look Tumbled Pavers – have the chizzled corners which as an antique and distressed broken look.
 View our full pavers collection to view all of the different styles, colors, sizes and paver cost.

 Stamped concrete although easy to install is subject to frequent cracking in a seismic area such as Southern California.
 Pavers are durable, flexible and resistant to UV light and weather cycles.
 They are slip resistant, easily repaired and maintenance is minimal.
 The options of customizing with pavers is limitless while stamped concrete has no options to customize.

 Pavers are extremely durable (able to withstand up to 8000 p.s.i.) and incredibly versatile.
-They come in a wide variety of shapes, styles, textures, finishes and colors.
+They come in a wide variety of shapes, styles, textures, finishes, and colors.
 Pavers are relatively inexpensive and require little maintenance.
-Visit our design gallery for a closer look.
-Click The Go Pavers Gallery to learn more and call us if you have any additional questions.
+Visit our online catalog for a closer look.

 Every project we do is customized to fit all of our customers wants and needs.
 If you unsure of what you want, our design staff will work with you to help you pick the best paver for your home’s design.
 We can create unique patterns to ensure that your home stands out.